moirai-lang/moirai-kt/README.md

 ```

 Moirai is _not_ a JSON generator.
 Moirai replaces JSON completely.
 At no point is JSON sent over the network, and at no point does the destination server deserialize Moirai into another language.
 The request sent over the network and the cloud function code are both written in Moirai.

+In the [example webservice](https://github.com/moirai-lang/moirai-service), JSON _can_ be sent over the network.
+However, the Moirai interpreter does not know what JSON is, and it does not add any JSON parsers as a dependency.
+Only the webservice code adds JSON dependencies, and JSON is only used to generate a Moirai script.
+This option is provided by the example service in case the user does not feel comfortable executing arbitrary code.

 # Etymology
 Moirai is a term from ancient Greek mythology.
 It refers the three sisters who personify destiny.